 Sharing your data with StatsNZ – it’s your choice

-Below is some information to help you understand what’s involved, what gets shared, how your data are protected, and what it means if you say yes - or no!
+Below is some information to help you understand what’s involved, what gets shared, how your data are protected, and what it means if you say yes or no.

 About the IDI